 We believe in utilizing cyber risk management resources in the policy to offset cybersecurity costs.
 There are resources available with policies for employee education, sample policy and procedures, and more innovative offerings.
 Every organization that uses technology to conduct daily business activities is open to a cyberattack.
 Any organization that deals with:

 Ransomware is a type of malware that encrypts electronic systems and requests a ransom payment to release the data or prevent information from being published.
-Incidents will typically occur outside of normal business hours.
-Once the system is compromised and encrypted the cybercriminal will request payment for decryption codes to access your system or information.
+Incidents will typically occur outside normal business hours.
+Once the system is compromised and encrypted, the cybercriminal will request payment for decryption codes to access your system or information.
 Paying a cybercriminal will typically lead to the release of systems but this is not always the case.
 Encryption can corrupt systems or electronic equipment to the point it cannot be restored in some instances.

-If your organization is reliant on technology, there are costs to be expected when a cyber incident occurs, and your network is down.
+If your organization is reliant on technology, there are costs to be expected when a cyber incident occurs and takes down your network.
 There are fixed expenses and operational costs that your company incurs daily and that count on your network.
-Profit may be lost due to the inability to execute day to day activities.
+Profit may be lost due to the inability to execute day-to-day activities.

 If an attack becomes known publicly to current or potential clients, your brand image can be damaged.
 This could lead to lost profits, loss of employees or inability to recruit.
 Most cyber policies will cover these losses if the organization can show figures for documented losses.

 During a cyberattack, physical equipment may be compromised, damaged or rendered useless due to malware.
 Anything from a USB drive to a laptop or a server may be damaged so badly that it can no longer function as anything other than a brick.
 Bricking coverage may replace those items.

 Betterment coverage looks to replace and improve software and security systems that were compromised and failed as a result of the cyber incident.
 To prevent future incidents, security must be made better than what was in place before the incident.